 - Update VPNs, network infrastructure devices, and devices being used to remote into work environments with the latest software patches and security configurations.
 See CISA Security Tip "Understanding Patches and Securing Network Infrastructure Devices."

 - Alert employees to an expected increase in phishing attempts.
-See CISA Security Tip "Avoiding Social Engineering and Phishing Attacks".
+See CISA Security Tip "Avoiding Social Engineering and Phishing Attacks."

-- Ensure IT security personnel are prepared to ramp up the following remote access cybersecurity tasks: log review, attack detection, and incident response and recovery.
+- Ensure IT security personnel is prepared to ramp up the following remote access cybersecurity tasks: log review, attack detection, and incident response and recovery.
 Per the National Institute of Standards and Technology (NIST) Special Publication 800-44 v.2, Guide to Enterprise Telework, Remote Access, and Bring Your Own Device (BYOD) Security, these tasks should be documented in the configuration management policy.